-Review this information 5-7 days prior to departure so you won't be doing everything at the last minute, and you'll have enough time to e-mail us with questions on items you don't understand!
+Review this information 5 to 7 days prior to departure so you won't be doing everything at the last minute, and you'll have enough time to e-mail us with questions about any items that you don't understand!

 Night before leaving home:

-- Reconfirm Seats, Departure Times and Baggage online.
-(Remember, dates are expressed DDMMMYY ie 08AUG17 on the itinerary you receive from IYWT).
+Reconfirm Flights, Departure Times, Seating and Baggage online.
+(Remember, dates are expressed DDMMMYY -- ie 08AUG19 -- on the itinerary you receive from IYWT).

 If you pay for your baggage charges online, in advance, some airlines offer a discount.
-(Some even have you print the baggage tags.)
+(Some even allow you to print the baggage tags.)
 Just print out the receipt at the end and give it to the airline the next day.
 You must pay all baggage charges, even if your Rotary program paid for the airline ticket.
-You can avoid extra bag charges by shipping “surface” items you don't need immediately.
-To compare prices between baggage fees and shipping costs, check with the Post Office, an international shipping service or “freight forwarder.”
+You can avoid extra baggage charges by using “surface” to ship items you don't need immediately.
+To compare prices between baggage fees and shipping costs, check with the Post Office, an international shipping service or a “freight forwarder.”

-Label your checked bag(s) with your Host Family's address and phone number, take a picture of each bag, and make a list of the contents.
-Do not put the pictures of your checked bag(s) in a checked bag.
-Either leave it in your phone, email the picture to yourself, or print the pictures and put them in your carry-on items.
+Label your checked bag(s) with your Host Family's address and phone number, take a photo of each bag, and make a list of the contents.
+Do not put the photo of your checked bag(s) in a checked bag.
+Either leave it in your phone, email the photo to yourself, or print the photos and put them in your carry-on items.

-- Reconfirm with your Hosting Rotarians/Host Family the date and time (use the 24-hour clock to avoid mistakes) of your arrival at your final destination airport -- where they will meet you at your destination airport.
+Reconfirm with your Hosting Rotarians/Host Family the arrival date and time (use the 24-hour clock to avoid mistakes) at your final destination airport -- and where they will meet you at your destination airport.

-- Be sure your Parent's Permission Form is stapled to the last page of your passport.
+Be sure your Parent Permission to Travel Form is stapled to the last page of your passport.